LennyDennis/Fretello-Mobile-Challenge/README.md

 # Fretello Mobile Solution

-Fretello's session mobile solution step 2.
+Fretello's session mobile solution step 3.

 ### Prerequisites

 The project has all required dependencies in the gradle files.
-Add the Project to Android Studio or Intelij and build.all the required dependencies will be downloaded and installed.
+Add the Project to Android Studio or Intellij and build.all the required dependencies will be downloaded and installed.

 ## Architecture